lionmage/tower-of-types/README.md

 # tower-of-types
 A numeric tower and related types implemented in Java.

 This is a small part of a larger project I'm working on.
-This library implements type interfaces and implementations using Java's BigInteger and BigDecimal classes (although future type implementations may rely on other internal representations).
+This library implements type interfaces as well as implementations using
+Java's BigInteger and BigDecimal classes (although future type implementations may rely on other internal representations).
 The idea is to create a type system that can work in very high precision for applications in modeling, numerical analysis, and the implementation of high-level languages.
 It's very much a work in progress at this time.